ElegantGlacier/.github/profile/README.md

 ElegantGlacier is open-source software licensed under the MIT license.

 This README file provides clear installation instructions, usage examples, and a brief overview of the utility functions included in the `ElegantGlacier` library.
 It should help developers get started quickly and understand how to integrate the library into their WordPress themes.

+## Next steps
+- create a sample theme for the project
+- write the tests for the project